braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/seen.md

 <!-- Create step-by-step instructions for integrating your tool with Braze.
 It's important to be concise and only outline the minimum neccesary steps. -->
 ## Integration

 In the following example, we will be sending users data to SEEN for video generation, and receiving a unique landing page link and a unique, personalised thumbnail back to Braze for distribution.
 This example uses a POST webhook to send data to SEEN, and data transformation to receive the data back to Braze.
+If you have multiple video campaigns with SEEN, repeat the process to connect Braze with all video campaigns.
+You can reach out to your Customer Success Manager at SEEN for assistance.

 ### Step 1: CREATE A WEBHOOK CAMPAIGN TO SEND DATA TO SEEN